-11. EQUITY TRANSACTIONS
+12. EQUITY TRANSACTIONS

-On January 7, 2005, the Securities and Exchange Commission (SEC) declared effective the shelf Registration Statement the Company filed on Form S-3 on December 22, 2004.
+On January 7, 2005, the Securities and Exchange Commission declared effective the shelf Registration Statement the Company filed on Form S-3 on December 22, 2004.
 The shelf Registration Statement (File Number 333-12159) allows the Company to offer and sell up to an aggregate of \$50 million of common stock from time to time in one or more offerings.
 The terms of any such future offering would be established at the time of such offering.

 On February 22, 2005, the Company filed a prospectus supplement with the Securities and Exchange Commission relating to an underwritten public offering of 7,500,000 shares of common stock under the existing shelf Registration Statement (File Number 333-12159) and supplement thereto.
-On March 15, 2005, we sold 6,250,000 shares of our common stock at a price of \$3.40 per share providing us with net proceeds of \$19.6 million.
+On March 15, 2005, we sold 6,250,000 shares of our common stock at a price of \$3.40 per share, providing us with net proceeds of \$19.6 million.

-12. RELATED PARTY TRANSACTIONS
+13. RELATED PARTY TRANSACTIONS

-The only transaction between the Company and a related party during the first quarter of 2005 was with Mario M. Rosati, one of our directors, who is also a member of Wilson Sonsini Goodrich & Rosati, Professional Corporation, which has served as our outside corporate counsel since our formation and has received compensation at normal commercial rates for these services.
-In the first three months of 2005 and 2004, we paid \$31,200 and \$59,200, respectively, to Wilson Sonsini Goodrich & Rosati.
+Mario M. Rosati, one of our directors, is also a member of Wilson Sonsini Goodrich & Rosati, Professional Corporation, which has served as our outside corporate counsel since our formation and has received compensation at normal commercial rates for these services.
+In the first nine months of 2005 and 2004, we paid \$324,000 and \$247,000, respectively, to Wilson Sonsini Goodrich & Rosati.